OpenEvalProject/evals/manuscripts/elife-71959/v3/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/71959/elife-71959-fig4-v3.jpg)

-**Figure 4.:** 2 in the QP site and how telacebec blocks it.An emerging model for MQH2 reduction at the QP site proposes that the substrate binds in the Q1b position where it is too far from FeS to donate protons and electrons (A).
+**Figure 4.:** An emerging model for MQH2 reduction at the QP site proposes that the substrate binds in the Q1b position where it is too far from FeS to donate protons and electrons (A).
 Upon moving deeper into the QP site to the Q1a position, MQH2 is oxidized to menaquinone (MQ), donating its first electron to FeS, its second electron to heme bL, and releasing two protons to the positively charged periplasmic side of the lipid bilayer (B).
 Telacebec binds deep within the QP site, forming numerous interactions with the protein and blocking both the Q1a and Q1b positions (C).

 Inhibiting CIII2CIV2 has demonstrated antituberculosis activity in humans (de Jager et al., 2020), even though M. tuberculosis possesses cyt. bd as an alternative enzyme that can oxidize MQH2 and sustain the electron flux to oxygen in the mycobacterial membrane.
 More potent killing of mycobacterial pathogens can be accomplished by simultaneous inhibition of both the CIII2CIV2 and cyt. bd terminal oxidases (Beites et al., 2019; Kalia et al., 2017; Lee et al., 2021).
 The present study demonstrates how cryoEM can reveal the mechanisms of electron transport chain inhibitors, enabling new strategies for targeting mycobacterial infections.

 ## Materials and methods

-## Construction of M. smegmatis strain, cell culture, and protein isolation
+### Construction of M. smegmatis strain, cell culture, and protein isolation

 An M. smegmatis strain with a 3×FLAG tag at the C terminus of subunit QcrB was generated with the ORBIT method (Murphy et al., 2018).
 This method requires transformation of the parent strain with a plasmid encoding the Che9c phage RecT annealase and Bxb1 integrase, a payload plasmid with the desired insert, and an oligonucleotide that guides integration of the payload into the chromosomal DNA.
 The parent strain MC2155 was transformed with plasmid pKM444, which encodes the Che9c annealase and Bxb1 integrase.
 The resulting strain was subsequently transformed with payload plasmid pSAB41, which encodes a 3×FLAG tag and was described previously (Guo et al., 2021), as well as the targeting oligonucleotide 5′-CAAGTCGCTCACGGCGCTCAAGGAGCACCAGGACCGCATCCACGGCAACGGGGAGACCAACGGTCATCACGGTTTGTCTGGTCAACCACCGCGGTCTCAGTGGTGTACGGTACAAACCTGATCGCTGAGATACTCGGATCGCCGCAATTCCTCTTCGGAGGGGTTGCGGCGATCTTTTTATGTGCGCTTTC-3′.
 The resulting strain ‘M. smegmatis QcrB-3xFLAG’ was selected with hygromycin (50 μg/mL) and correct insertion of the 3×FLAG sequence was confirmed by colony PCR.